 It really isn’t a secret that some parts of the world operate a lot differently than others, especially in terms of finances.
 Take South Africa for example.
 Although a booming nation in comparison to others sharing the same continent, their financial regulations can sometimes get a little out of hand.
 Case in point: Their stance against Forex trading.

 It isn’t necessarily illegal to trade with Forex in South Africa, but with different limits, workarounds and sporadic pieces of legislation complicating the issue, it isn’t exactly easy either.
+That said the FSB regulates Forex brokers and we feature many of the better ones here.

 The Deal with South African Trading